Orange-OpenSource/a11y-guidelines/src/en/mobile/ios/development.md

 On iOS, it is possible to check the accessibility options state that may be changed in the device settings.

-The most useful method rpovided by the `UIKit` framework is **UIAccessibilityIsVoiceOverRunning** which allows to know whether VoiceOver is activated.
+The most useful method provided by the `UIKit` framework is **UIAccessibilityIsVoiceOverRunning** which allows to know whether VoiceOver is activated.
 <pre><code class="objectivec">
     BOOL isVoiveOverRunning = (UIAccessibilityIsVoiceOverRunning() ?
 1 : 0);
     BOOL isSwitchControlRunning = (UIAccessibilityIsSwitchControlRunning() ?
 1 : 0);